tfenster/end2end/source/_posts/2020-08-29-creating-a-docker-swarm-on-azure-using-terraform-part-i.md

 ![swarm-overview](/images/swarm-overview.png)
 {: .centered}

 You can see that I am using a jumpbox for administrative access, which means that I have a dedicated VM to get access to the terminal on any of the involved virtual machines because none of them can be directly reached.
 This is a security measure to make it harder for attackers to get access to the system.
 As a most basic but also most efficient way to secure your environment, you can shut down the jumpbox when it isn't needed and then there literally is no direct way to any of the machines.
 To further improve the security setup, the jumpbox can only be reached using SSH with a private/public key combination.
-As part of the terraform deployment, your public key is uploaded into the Azure Key Vault and when the jumpbox starts, it downloads the key from the Vault and puts it into the right place, so that when you later try to connect using your private key, it's as easy as using the `ssh-to-jumpbox` command shown in line 8 above to connect without having to specify a password.
+As part of the Terraform deployment, your public key is uploaded into the Azure Key Vault and when the jumpbox starts, it downloads the key from the Vault and puts it into the right place, so that when you later try to connect using your private key, it's as easy as using the `ssh-to-jumpbox` command shown in line 8 above to connect without having to specify a password.
 That also means that no one can guess or brute force your password...

 ![swarm-overview](/images/swarm-ssh.gif)
 {: .centered}